Aalto-Electric-Drives/motulator/docs/_sources/auto_examples/vhz/plot_vhz_ctrl_im_2kw_lc.rst

 This example simulates open-loop V/Hz control of a 2.2-kW induction machine drive equipped with an LC filter.

 ..
-GENERATED FROM PYTHON SOURCE LINES 10-11

-Imports.

-..
-GENERATED FROM PYTHON SOURCE LINES 11-17
+GENERATED FROM PYTHON SOURCE LINES 10-16

 .. code-block:: Python